hadronized/blog/Luminance_Vertex_Arrays.md

 grouped.
 If you want to access the third vertex, you need to read the third `X`, the third `Y` and the third `Z`.

 Both the methods have advantages and drawbacks.
-The cool things about deinterleaved arrays is that we can copy huge regions of typed memory at once whilst we cannot with interleaved arrays.
-However, interleaved arrays store continuous structures, so reading a structure back might be faster.
+The cool thing about deinterleaved arrays is that we can copy huge regions of typed memory at once whilst we cannot with interleaved arrays.
+However, interleaved arrays store continuous structures, so writing and reading a structure back might be faster.

 An important point to keep in mind: because we plan to pass those arrays to **OpenGL**, there’s no